 Scandal & Controversy

 The painting presents biblical inspiration, as well as the artist’s own personal flair.
 It became famous because of its display of creative and artistic genius, as well as the scandal and controversy that emerged as a result.
 All figures throughout The Last Judgement were painted in the nude, hence the outrage upon its reveal.
 Michelangelo was criticized by many, stating that he had created a controversy between art and religion.
+Following the artist’s death, Daniele da Volterra was commissioned to add clothing to the nude figures within the painting.
 This work was additionally condemned for other reasons, such as portraying mythological figures in the painting.
-Despite this, Michelangelo’s skill won out overall: he excelled at painting the human body and presents this here in the form of multiple different poses, and was world-renowned for creating figures that looked original.
+Despite this, Michelangelo’s skill won out overall: he excelled at painting the human body and presents this here in the form of multiple different poses.
 The Last Judgement was the beginning of a religious reformation, thus, it’s still popular to this day.

 What You May Not Know About the Last Judgement

-Did you know that other works were demolished in order to make room for The Last Judgement?
+Did you know that other works were demolished to make room for The Last Judgement?
 The painting replaced five prior pieces, three by Pietro Perugino, as well as two of Michelangelo’s previous works.
-Michelangelo used artistic license in this work, presenting a beardless Christ, wingless angels and a lack of Christ’s throne.
-After his passing, Giovanni Andrea Gillio documented Michelangelo’s strays from the bible in a work called Due Dialogi.
+Michelangelo used artistic license to present some of the most famous symbols of Christianity as they had never been seen before: a beardless Christ, wingless angels and a lack of Christ’s throne.
+After his passing, Giovanni Andrea Gillio documented Michelangelo’s strays from the Bible in a piece called Due Dialogi.
 It has been agreed by multiple historians that Michelangelo painted himself within The Last Judgement, in the skin held by St. Bartholomew.
-Following the artist’s death, Daniele da Volterra was commissioned to add clothing to the nude figures within the painting.